typed-ember/ember-cli-typescript/README.md

 ### 💬 Getting Started

-We have an Ember Community Slack channel [#-topic-typescript](https://embercommunity.slack.com/messages/C2F8Q3SK1) where you can ask about getting started, good resources for self-directed learning and more.
+We have a channel (#e-typescript) on the [Ember Community Discord server](https://discordapp.com/invite/zT3asNS) where you can ask about getting started, good resources for self-directed learning and more.

 ### 📚 Issues With Ember Type Definitions